fluent/fluent-bit-docs/administration/networking.md

 {"date":1587769736.572277,"rand_value":527581343064950185}
 ```

-If the `net.keepalive` option isn't enabled, Fluent Bit will close the TCP connection
+If the `net.keepalive` option isn't enabled, Fluent Bit closes the TCP connection
-and netcat will quit.
+and netcat quits.

-After the 5 records arrive, the connection will idle.
-After 10 seconds it will be
+After the five records arrive, the connection idles.
+After 10 seconds, the connection
-closed due to `net.keepalive_idle_timeout`.
+closes due to `net.keepalive_idle_timeout`.